The Force

+The Force is a metaphysical, mysterious, and ubiquitous power in the Star Wars fiction franchise.
+Within the galaxy in which the franchise is set, characters refer to the Force as an energy that interconnects all things, maintaining cosmic balance.
+Particularly "Force-sensitive" characters, usually through rigorous self-discipline, training, and mindfulness, are able to connect to the Force and thus access and wield certain supernatural abilities such as limited degrees of superhuman strength, telekinesis, and clairvoyance.

-The Force is a metaphysical and ubiquitous power in the Star Wars fictional universe.
-"Force-sensitive" characters use the Force throughout the franchise.
-Heroes like the Jedi seek to "become one with the Force", matching their personal wills with the will of the Force, while the Sith and other villains exploit the Force and try to bend it toward their destructive desires.
-The Force has been compared to aspects of several world religions, and the phrase "May the Force be with you" has become part of the popular-culture vernacular.
+Heroes like the Jedi, a peacekeeping group of warrior-monks, largely seek to "become one with the Force", matching their personal wills with "the will of the Force".
+This is evidenced by their ability to channel its powers, which they do towards selfless goals.
+Meanwhile, the Sith and other villains try to bend the additional abilities gained through the Force toward their own selfish and destructive desires.
+Throughout the franchise, this distinction is referred as the light side versus the dark side of the Force.
+In the conflict between the light and dark sides, characters' actions are often described as either helping to bring balance to the Force or, its opposite, causing a disturbance in the Force.

+The Force and the Jedi religion have been compared to aspects of several real-world religions, such as Buddhism and Taoism.
+The Jedi catchphrase and valediction "May the Force be with you" has become part of pop culture vernacular.

 Concept and development

 Creation for the original films

 George Lucas created the concept of the Force to address character and plot developments in Star Wars (1977).
 He also wanted to "awaken a certain kind of spirituality" in young audiences, suggesting a belief in God without endorsing any specific religion.
 He developed the Force as a nondenominational religious concept, "distill[ed from] the essence of all religions", premised on the existence of God and distinct ideas of good and evil.
 Lucas said there is a conscious choice between good and bad, and "the world works better if you're on the good side".
 In 1970s San Francisco, where Lucas lived when he wrote the drafts that became Star Wars, New Age ideas that incorporated the concept of qi and other notions of a mystical life-force were "in the air" and widely embraced.

-Lucas used the term the Force to "echo" its use by cinematographer Roman Kroitor in Arthur Lipsett's 21-87 (1963), in which Kroitor says, "Many people feel that in the contemplation of nature and in communication with other living things, they become aware of some kind of force, or something, behind this apparent mask which we see in front of us, and they call it God".
+Lucas used the term the Force to "echo" its use by Canadian cinematographer Roman Kroitor in Arthur Lipsett's 21-87 (1963), a National Film Board production, in which Kroitor says, "Many people feel that in the contemplation of nature and in communication with other living things, they become aware of some kind of force, or something, behind this apparent mask which we see in front of us, and they call it God".
 Although Lucas had Kroitor's line in mind specifically, Lucas said the underlying sentiment is universal and that "similar phrases have been used extensively by many different people for the last 13,000 years".